Tender Port

 Getting Around from Villefranche

-Villefranche is a tender port — ships anchor in the bay.
+Villefranche is a tender port — ships anchor in the bay, taking advantage of that extraordinary natural depth.
 The tender ride is short and scenic.
 From the pier:

 - Villefranche Old Town: Immediate — you're right there when you step off the tender